 With eviction moratoriums ending, rents rising to record levels, and other financial uncertainties leftover from the pandemic, it’s essential to find ways to save on your taxes and take advantage of deductions.

 In addition to a sparkling tax return, you can maximize rental income by placing spotless tenants from the start.
 Before signing a lease or handing over the keys, conduct thorough renter background screening with a reputable service like SmartMove.

 To help you make it through this 2022 tax season and get the most out of your tax return, we’ve rounded up some of the best articles featuring tax tips for landlords.

 - Tax Deductions: Learn what you can deduct to increase your tax savings.

 - COVID Resources: Discover key resources for navigating landlord responsibilities in the wake of the global pandemic.

-- Record-keeping: Figure out which documents you need to have on-hand when filing your taxes.
+- Record-keeping: Determine which documents you need on-hand when filing your taxes.